-MELT butter in a medium heavy-bottomed saucepan over medium-low heat.
+MELT butter in a medium-sized, heavy-bottomed saucepan over medium-low heat.
 Add flour and whisk constantly for about 3 minutes, not allowing mixture to color.

-WHISK in hot milk, in small additions at first and whisking until smooth and incorporated after each addition.
+WHISK in hot milk, in small additions at first, and whisk until smooth and incorporated after each addition.

 WHISK in mustard, plus nutmeg and cayenne if using.
 Continue to whisk until sauce is simmering gently and thickened.

-COOK sauce for 10 minutes adjusting heat to maintain very gentle simmer, stirring often to be sure sauce is not sticking to bottom of pan, especially around bottom.
+COOK sauce for 10 minutes adjusting heat to maintain very gentle simmer.
+Stir often to be sure sauce is not sticking to bottom of pan, especially around bottom.

 TURN off heat under pan.
 Add cheese a handful at a time, whisking to incorporate, until cheese is melted and sauce is smooth.
 Season with salt and pepper.
 Serve immediately, or cover to keep warm.
 Add additional milk if thinner sauce is desired.

 WHISK again over low heat if cheese is not all melted or sauce is cold, but do not allow to simmer.